Michigan Economic Development Corporation

 WHY

-Having key information and forms available online (or as a full guide) reduces the number of questions the point of contact will need to address and increases the likelihood of a successful development review experience from the beginning.
+Having key information and forms available online (or organized into a guide) reduces the number of questions the point of contact may need to address from applicants, increases transparency and increases the likelihood of a successful development review experience from the beginning.

 This best practice criteria takes one of two paths: a series of links online (Essentials) or a fully built out Guide to Development with helpful narrative, charts and more (Certified).